dbsoft/dwindows/readme.txt

 GTK3 due to changes in the core architecture does not support
     widgets that are smaller than what is contained within them unless they use scrolled windows.
 GTK2 and other platforms do.
+In Unicode mode on OS/2 there are some bugs in the input controls,
+    minor bugs in entryfield based controls and major bugs in the MLE.
+    The text displays properly but the cursor and selection jumps around oddly when passing over multibyte characters.

 Known limitations: